benschneider/quantum_algorithm_simulator/quantsim/quantsim_ui/assets/docs/tutorials/tutorial_intro.md

 #### Method 2: Using the JSON Editor (For Advanced Users or Loading Existing Circuits)

-`qcsim` circuits can also be represented and edited directly as JSON.
+`quantsim` circuits can also be represented and edited directly as JSON.
 This is useful for loading pre-defined circuits or for users familiar with the circuit's underlying data structure:

 1.  **Switch to JSON View**: In the **Central Panel**, locate and click the "JSON" tab.
 This will switch the view from the visual circuit grid to a text editor showing the circuit's JSON representation.
 2.  **Edit JSON**: You can directly type or paste your circuit definition in JSON format here.